LoginRadius/engineering-portal/content/passwordless-authentication-for-your-php-project/index.md

 Let's not forget to replace with our site API key and our API Secret.

-Now, let's login to your LoginRadius account and make a few changes before proceeding further.
+Now, login to your LoginRadius account and make a few changes before proceeding further.

 ### Registering A User On Login Radius Platform